 Building up savings is one of those financial goals where intention often runs into the roadblock of reality.
-There’s no question you want to save more, but without a plan for how to pull it off you get to the end of each month without extra cash flow to earmark for savings.
+There’s no question you want to save more, but without a plan for how to pull it off, you can get to the end of each month without the extra cash flow to earmark for savings.

 Here’s how to become a super saver:

 Make it Automatic.
 No more relying on good intentions.
 You can set up an automated saving system that will pull money from your bank checking account and deposit it in your spanking new savings account.
 The automatic deposit can be weekly, monthly or quarterly; you’re in charge of setting the frequency.
 And no worries: it’s a free service.